Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: -factored Moduli, 2

 \subsection{Preliminary Lemmas}

-Before constructing the majorant and minorant, we need estimate results of the form (118).
-The results from Section 2 and Section 3 are still applicable in the final decomposition, and the results here are still useful in the later Section 5.
+Before constructing the majorant and minorant, we need estimate results of the form (129).
+The results from Section 2 and Section 3 are still applicable in the final decomposition (except for the results in Subsection 2.3), and the results here are still useful in the later Section 5.